bcswieder117/Implementing-A-Fully-Connected-Neural-Network-on-Modified-MNIST-Datasets/README.md

-#  Fully Connected Neural Network on Modified MNIST Datasets
+#  Implementing A Fully Connected Neural Network on Modified MNIST Datasets

 This project implements a **PyTorch-based fully connected neural network (FCNN)** designed to tackle several variations of the MNIST handwritten digit dataset.
 With no convolutional layers, this network still achieves **over 98% accuracy** on standard MNIST and performs impressively on custom dataset variants.